MauroGioe/agent/README.md

 # agent

-This project features a multi-agent system built with adk by exploiting the A2A and MCP protocols.
+This project features a multi-agent system built with the ADK framework by exploiting the A2A and MCP protocols.
 The MCP servers are for demonstration purposes thus they feature simple tools.

 ## Usage